microsoft/VideoX/README.md

 [Arxiv Preprint](https://arxiv.org/abs/1912.03590)

 ## News
-- :wrench: You may be interested in this [optimized implementation](https://github.com/ChenJoya/2dtan).
+- :wrench: A third-party [optimized implementation](https://github.com/ChenJoya/2dtan) by @ChenJoya.
 - :sunny: Our paper was accepted by AAAI-2020.
 [Arxiv Preprint](https://arxiv.org/abs/1912.03590)
 - :trophy: We extend our 2D-TAN approach to the temporal action localization task and win the **1st** place in [HACS Temporal Action Localization Challenge](http://hacs.csail.mit.edu/challenge.html) at [ICCV 2019](iccv2019.thecvf.com).
 For more details please refer to our [technical report](https://arxiv.org/abs/1912.03612).